Maptio/maptio/README.md

 - enjoy greater transparency
 - avoid the tyranny of heavy-weight processes, bureaucracy and excessive management.

 ## Installing / Getting started

 The latest version of the app is running at [https://app.maptio.com](https://app.maptio.com).
-A staging environment is setup at [https://maptio-staging.herokuapp.com/](https://maptio-staging.herokuapp.com/)
+A staging environment is setup at [https://maptio-staging.herokuapp.com/](https://maptio-staging.herokuapp.com/).
+Please be careful when using the staging environment as it is currently connected to the production database.

 To launch it on your local server, see the [Setting up dev](#setting-up-dev) section.

 ## Developing